Chaffelson/whoville/README.rst

 4. Run the Docker

-- Make sure to mount your profile.yml, format is '-v /LocalPath/File:/DockerPath/File'
+- Make sure to mount your profile.yml, format is ``'-v /LocalPath/File:/DockerPath/File'``
-- Then set PROFILE to the path you have mounted so whoville can find it
+- Then set PROFILE to the path you have mounted so whoville can find it ``-e PROFILE=/profile.yml``
-- Make sure to mount any addition resource volumes specified in your Profile e.g. '-v /MyDemos/:/MyDemos/'
+- Make sure to mount any addition resource volumes specified in your Profile e.g. ``'-v /MyDemos/:/MyDemos/'``
-- You can optionally set it to run against your local timezone with '-e TZ={timezone}'
+- You can optionally set it to run against your local timezone with ``'-e TZ={timezone}'``

 ::